wyericso/lunmap/README.md

     - MariaDB 10.0.36

 ## Instructions for WLB ##
-Please refer to `wlb_datastructure.xlsx` for table relationship.
+Please refer to `wlb_datastructure.txt` for table relationship.

 ### Collect data ###
 1. Source `01_create_db_tables.sql` to create databases and tables.